 This electric tankless water heater is a solid option for households that have low hot water needs.
 Not only does it give you the opportunity to save up to 60% on your water heating costs, you may never run out of hot water ever again if this appliance is used as indicated.
 It can save you up to 12 cubic feet of space compared to the other best electric water heaters, but there are some limitations.
 It has a maximum GPM of 2 and is optimally used when outside temperatures are above 67F.
 If you live in a warmer climate, this water heater will handle two sinks running at the same time and a shower.

-If you like the idea of having a low maintenance electric water heater, then Westinghouse is the manufacturer for you.
+If you like the idea of having a low maintenance electric model, then Westinghouse is the manufacturer for you.
 The only problem is that if you have a large household, the standard models from this brand aren’t usually large enough to meet your needs.
 That’s where this 80-Gallon option steps up to fulfill your needs.
 It has the same 98% thermal efficiency you want, with a 20 gallon-per-hour recovery when using a 90F-degree rise.
 You’ll get 84 gallons in the first hour of delivery.
 And if this model isn’t large enough, upgrade to the 100-gallon or 115-gallon models.

 You’ve got a large household.
 You run out of hot water a lot because your tank size just isn’t big enough.
 Now there are three options: install a second water heater, upgrade the capacity of your current model with an extender tank, or go tankless.
 If you decide on the latter, then this is the model you’ll want.
 Even in cold weather conditions, it can produce 3.5 GPM.
 In warm weather conditions, it maxes out at 6 GPM.
 You have 1-degree temperature change controls at your fingertips with this model as well.
 Just one note of caution: it requires a dedicated 150 amps to operate.